emaicus/Rangers-and-Ruffians/classes.md

 Rangers are the vigilante law keepers of the wilds.
 They take it upon themselves to police roads, countrysides, and entire regions to keep travelers safe.
 They are naturally disliked by lawless individuals.
 **Standings:** Barbarians are the enemies of law keepers.
 ##### Abilities:
-  * Huntsman: You are a skilled hunter by necessity.
+  * Huntsman: You have advantage when attacking wildlife.
-  * Woodsman: You are apt at traversing the wilds.
+  * Woodsman: You have perception advantage in the forest.
-  * Medicine: Given a few hours, you can usually produce herbal remedies for ailments.
+  * Medicine: If you have the ingredients, you can create potions.

 ##### Stats:
   * Dexterity: 2